 Willey bats down the order for his country, but has turned heads regularly at the top of the T20 order in domestic cricket with his powerful striking.

-He also bowls with the new ball and at the death and has already spoken of how Ryan Sidebottom has helped him as he bids to improve with the red ball.
+He also bowls with the new ball and at the death, with swing a major weapon of his, and he has already spoken of how Ryan Sidebottom has helped him as he bids to improve with the red ball.

-Willey’s first season in a Yorkshire shirt was disrupted by injury as well as international calls, but he showed glimpses of the talent which attracted the county to his services.
+Willey’s first season in a Yorkshire shirt was disrupted by injury as well as international calls, but he showed glimpses of his talents.

-He also plays winter domestic cricket in Australia’s Big Bash T20 League for Perth Scorchers and is the father of former England international Peter.
+He also plays winter domestic cricket in Australia’s Big Bash T20 League for Perth Scorchers and is the son of former England international Peter.

 Having played age-group cricket for Northants, he debuted in their second team aged 17 in 2007.

 Willey made his maiden first-team appearance for Northants in a three-day game against Cardiff University at Wantage Road in April 2009.